typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ```

-A PL/pgSQLfunction could be written to sync the deletions with Typesense before removing the copies from the deleted_rows table.
+A PL/pgSQLfunction can be written to sync the deletions with Typesense before removing the copies from the deleted_rows table.

 #### Bulk Sync Deleted Rows